 We are so excited to have Marisha with Road to Speech as a guest blogger today.
 I am a huge fan of literacy based therapy, so when I heard about Lesson Plan Membership I was thrilled.
 Marisha has done all the hard work of analyzing books and creating lesson plans to go with them - making therapy a breeze.
 Today she is sharing how she does it so you can do it too (or you can just purchase her membership like I did...sometimes you got mo' money than time 😜).

 Hi there!
 I'm Marisha, a school-based speech language pathologist from western Washington.
-I also blog over at Road to Speech and created the Lesson Plan Membership for SLPs.
+I also blog over at SLP Now and created the lesson plan membership site SLP Now.
 I love being able to collaborate with other SLPs and excited to be blogging on the SLP Toolkit blog today!

 Books are one of my favorite therapy tools to use when targeting speech and language goals.
 They include so many rich language opportunities.
 You can target almost any goal using books!

 It can be overwhelming to pick up a book and search for specific targets to use with your students.
 I started analyzing my books to help identify those targets.
 It was also helpful to have targets identified ahead of time, so I could pick books that would provide multiple opportunities to target my student's goals--whether they're working on /k/ or irregular plural nouns.

 HINT: Read until the end to access your FREE template!

 When I'm analyzing my books, I look at speech sounds, parts of speech, and vocabulary.
 The book guides included in my membership also include WH questions, but I find that those are easier to come up with on the spot.